Dhaulagiri Circuit Trek

 • Transportation (Kathmandu - Pokhara - Darbang Jomsom - Pokhara- Kathmandu) by Bus and flight

-• Dhaulagiri Trekking permit and Annapurna Conservation permit, Entrance Fee, and Trekkers Information Management System Card (TIMS).
+• Dhaulagiri Trekking permits Annapurna Conservation permit, Entrance Fee, and Trekkers Information Management System Card (TIMS).

 • Experienced trekking guide and his/her expenses during the trekking.